Harmonia2Side/NeonSunshineLinux/README.md

-# NeonSunshine-pop-os-22
+# NeonSunshineLinux

 A personal version of the NeonSunshine program, tweaked for my specific system and requirements.
+Tested on Pop_OS 22.04 LTS.

-Wraps the script setup inside a python virtual environment, because making changes to the base python environment in Ubuntu-based distributions is not recommended and can break in unexpected ways.
+It essentialy makes the file path Linux-friendly and wraps the script setup inside a python virtual environment, because making changes to the base python environment in Ubuntu-based distributions is not recommended and can break in unexpected ways.

+These tweaks probably break windows functionality, hopefully this will be fixed in the future.

 ## Installation
 ```
-git clone git@github.com:Harmonia2Side/NeonSunshine-pop-os-22.git neon-sunshine-pop
+git clone git@github.com:Harmonia2Side/NeonSunshineLinux.git neon-sunshine-linux
-cd neon-sunshine-pop/
+cd neon-sunshine-linux/

 conda deactivate
 virtualenv .env